PropelPLM/ApexPdf/README.md

 # ApexPdf
-Native Apex re-implementation of jsPDF api in the Salesforce Apex language
+Native Apex re-implementation of jsPDF API using the Salesforce Apex language.
 This implementation is a partial port of jsPDF.

 see: https://github.com/parallax/jsPDF